Bestiary-Builder/Bestiary-Builder/README.md

     - "JWTKEY" should be any string and can be left as is for development.
 8. Launch the local site.
     - In VSCode/VSCodium simply press F5 to start the already created launch tasks.
-    - For other code editors, start the backend by running "npm run start" in the backend folder, and build the frontend by running "npm run build" in the frontend folder.
+    - For other code editors, start the backend by running "npm run dev" in the backend folder, and build the frontend by running "npm run build" in the frontend folder.
+And to start
 9. Check that everything is working as it should.

 ## Made by